-Employers may not ask for written certification from a healthcare professional for the accommodations in 1–4 above.
-Employers may request written certification from a health care professional regarding the need for the accommodations in 5–9 above, or for restrictions on lifting 17 pounds or less.
+Employers may not ask for written certification from a healthcare professional for the accommodations in 1–4 or 8 above.
+Employers may request written certification from a health care professional regarding the need for the accommodations in 5–7 and 9 above, or for restrictions on lifting 17 pounds or less.

 Employers are prohibited from retaliating against pregnant employees who request one of these changes, denying employment opportunities to pregnant employees who are otherwise qualified, or requiring pregnant employees to take leave if an alternative is available.
 Additionally, pregnant employees with a pregnancy-related disability may have rights in addition to those listed here.

 The Civil Rights Division accepts complaints that an employer has failed to accommodate an employee’s pregnancy.
 You may contact us at email@example.com or by leaving a message on our toll-free line at (833) 660-4877.
 You may also submit a complaint using our online form and a staff member will follow up with you.